What information does a Supplier need to know before coming onsite?

 Practice Expectations

-1. Do not carry out any function that is the responsibility of staff and affiliates including operate/control or touch/handle any equipment/products/implants being used on a patient.
+1. Do not carry out any function that is the responsibility of staff and affiliates including operate/control or touch/handle any equipment/products/implants being used on a patient, including in the operating room.

 2. Do not actively participate in patient care.